-Early signs are strongly suggesting that the 2021 market will be a market like no other.
-So far, we’ve experienced a crazy rise in renewable energy stocks, the GME free money, and a Buffett Indicator at an all-time high.
+Early signs are strongly suggesting that the 2023 market will be a market like no other.

 Amidst the uncertainties surrounding the market, I find myself holding more cash than normal and investing in growth stocks with long-term potential while hedging with value stocks.

-Solar energy stocks are one of those growth stocks with long-term potentials, and they are expected to perform exceptionally in 2021, especially with Joe Biden in the White House.
+Solar energy stocks are one of those growth stocks with long-term potentials, and they are expected to perform exceptionally over the long run, especially with Joe Biden in the White House.

 According to an industry forecast by Valuates Reports, ‘The global solar energy market was valued at $52.5 billion in 2018 and is projected to reach $223.3 billion by 2026, growing at a CAGR of 20.5% from 2019 to 2026’.

-The global growth rate of the solar energy market in 2021 is expected to be huge.
-With the US rejoining the Paris Climate Change Agreement and the President planning to spend heavily on renewables, it’s evident that government policies and billions of dollars are going to flow into the renewable energy market, a space dominated by solar and wind energy.
+The global growth rate of the solar energy market in 2023 is expected to be huge.
+With the US rejoining the Paris Climate Change Agreement and the President spending heavily on renewables, it’s evident that government policies and billions of dollars are going to flow into the renewable energy market, a space dominated by solar and wind energy.

 However, while I step aside a lot of traders are making loads of money trading these names.
 And solar energy penny stocks are some of the stocks doing really well in this crazy market.

 If you’re interested in cheap solar energy stocks, here are 3 solar energy penny stocks under $5 and $10 to consider: